-This printer enjoys a rating of 4.1-stars out of 5 on Amazon, with over 68% positive reviews.
 People seem to love its wireless printing capabilities and its long battery life.

 Though the printer is easy to set up as most HP printers walk you through the setup process, its only limitation is the lack of Bluetooth connectivity.
 But hey, the HP Smart app makes up for it.

 We may live in a paperless world where all our transactions and receipts are sent via emails or messages.
 However, several documents are still as useful as they were years ago.
 It makes them ultimately precious to print them out for storing safely.